A

 Is Clifton Affordable?

-Is Clifton affordable?
-It's a key consideration when pondering a move, as affordability often shapes your choices.
-The cost of living index (we discussed it earlier), coupled with housing costs and income levels, serves as the cornerstone for determining a location's affordability.
-Take Clifton, for instance, where the median home price falls 10.6% lower than the national average, and monthly rent rates are 0.1% higher than usual.
-Additionally, median income levels contribute to the equation, with Clifton flaunting a median household income of $67,810, 16.6% lower than the national norm.
+Wondering if Clifton is affordable?
+It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
+The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
+In Clifton, for example, the median home price is 10.6% lower than what folks pay nationally, and monthly rent is 0.1% higher than the usual rates.
+Plus, income levels matter too, with Clifton boasting a median household income of $67,810, which is 16.6% lower than the national average.

 What Factors can Influence the Cost of Living in Clifton?

 Transportation: In situations where public transportation is limited or nonexistent, local residents may be required to own and maintain their own vehicles, contributing to an elevated cost of living.
 Monthly expenditures may encompass fuel costs, insurance premiums, routine vehicle upkeep and possibly lease or financing payments.
-In Clifton, the transportation index is 1.1% lower than the national average.
+In Clifton, the transportation index is 7% higher than the national average.

 Where is the Data From?